surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Output stage

-The output stage is located after the filterblock in the audio-path.
-As it's outside the filterblock-structure changing the gain here doesn't have any affect on the timbre of the voice (unlike the previous gain-control which may affect how the feedback and wave-shaping acts).
+The output stage is located after the filter block in the audio-path.
+As it's outside the filter block-structure changing the gain here doesn't have any affect on the timbre of the voice (unlike the previous gain-control which may affect how the feedback and wave-shaping acts).
 It can still change the timbre of the effect section if non-linear